go-outside-labs/web3-toolkit-sol/solidity_tldr.md

 * **pragmas** directives are used to enable certain compiler features and checks.
 * `version Pragma` indicates the specific solidity compiler version.
-* it does not change the version of the compiler, though. you will get an error if it does not match the compiler.
+* it does not change the version of the compiler, though (get an error if it does not match the compiler).

 <br>

-##### natspec comments
+#### natspec comments

 <br>